 It is much more than a “Glossary” — it offers explanations and citations to relevant law.
 My office is working on adding links throughout the document.

-A GLOSSARY OF SENTENCING TERMS
+GLOSSARY OF MASSACHUSETTS SENTENCING TERMS

 Absorbed- When a concurrent sentence begins and ends within the term of another sentence and thus, makes no difference in the aggregate length of the prisoner’s term of incarceration, it is said to be “absorbed” in the other sentence.
 Carlino v.
 Commissioner of Correction, 355 Mass.
 159 (1969).

 Addiction Specialist- For the purpose of a pre-disposition determination that a person may be drug dependent and potentially eligible for treatment pursuant to the provisions of M.G.L. c.
 111E, the Criminal Justice Reform Bill of 2018 expanded the definition of who may perform an examination and report to include:

 a licensed physician who specializes in the practice of psychiatry or addiction medicine, licensed psychologist, a licensed independent social worker, licensed mental health counselor, licensed psychiatric clinical nurse specialist, licensed alcohol and drug counselor I, as defined in section 1 of chapter 111J, or any other professional considered qualified by the department to evaluate whether an individual is a drug dependent person.
 M.G.L. c.
 111 E §1.